petaverse-cloud/pv-docs-site/docs/devices/4-general-information/attaching.md

 **Important Tips:**

-+ In extremely cold weather, ensure that the Petority tTag and collar can withstand low temperatures.
++ In extremely cold weather, ensure that the Petority Tag and collar can withstand low temperatures.
 + Regularly check for wear and tear on the Tag and collar to ensure they remain in working condition.

 By correctly wearing Petority, you provide your pet with a safe and effective means of identification, making it easier to locate them at any time.